The Death of the Necromancer

 But now Nicholas's murderous mission is being interrupted by a series of eerie, unexplainable, fatal events.
 Someone with tremendous magical powers is opposing him, and traces of a necromantic power that hasn't been used for centuries appear.
 And when a spiritualist unwittingly leads Nicholas to a decrepit old house, the truly monstrous nature of his peril finally emerges.

-ebook (DRM-Free): Barnes and Noble NookBook, Kobo, Inktera, Amazon US Kindle, Amazon UK Kindle, Barnes and Noble UK, Kindle Canada, Kindle Germany, Kindle France, Kindle Spain, Kindle Italy.
+ebook (DRM-Free): Barnes and Noble NookBook, Kobo, iTunes, Inktera, Amazon US Kindle, Amazon UK Kindle, Barnes and Noble UK, Kindle Canada, Kindle Germany, Kindle France, Kindle Spain, Kindle Italy and all other Amazon retailers.

 French: Trade Paperback, or in Mass Market.